ahamedsiammia/ahamedsiammia/README.md

 My goal is to grow as a full-stack developer and work on impactful projects that make users’ lives easier.</p>

 # 🌱 Current Activities
+- Currently exploring Next.js
+- I’m working on a tourism website.
 - Started learning TypeScript
-- Currently exploring Next.js
-- Learning modern JavaScript features